 To celebrate my finally registering the domain name, something I am still proud of naming, I will write about something simple yet complicated: how people devised to use plants as medicine has always fascinated me.
 While no doubt Ayurvedic medicine is perhaps the most detailed form of natural medicine (in so far that it is based on plant products, otherwise natural medicine is sort of a misnomer), despite being Indian, other than home remedies and some stuff all Indian kids just imbibe culturally, I don’t have much to write about Ayurvedic medicine.
 Instead, I will write what I learned about Mayan medicine from a 18 yr old Mestizo boy in Belize, on a mayan medicine trail.

-It has been a year, but I remember Abdul’s engaging smile as he led us on to the medicine trail, which was basically within the boundaries of Lamanai outpost, as the lodge has been built to be a part of the rainforest.
+It has been a year, but I remember Abdul’s engaging smile as he led us on to the medicine trail, within the boundaries of the Lamanai outpost, as the lodge has been built to be a part of the rainforest.
 The trees, plants or shrubs he stopped to show us were all very ordinary looking and therefore, while I am quite confident about my notes on the trail, I imagine that the accompanying photographs of the said flora will not be very distinguishable to the non-nuanced eye.
-On the other hand, some of the medicinal plants are so well known that I think their use as medicines, that I was unaware of, amazed me!
+On the other hand, some of the medicinal plants are so well known that I think their medicinal use amazed me!

 (Please note: any errors in plant photographs are my own, please correct them if you notice any, it has been a year since I went on the fascinating Mayan Medicine trail after all).

 Provision tree: The bark of the this tree can be used to treat anemia.